-Based on the ARE 4.0, the Bootcamp series is a blend of content review, study strategies, tips and tricks, and sample questions.
+Based on the ARE 4.0, the Boot Camp series is a blend of content review, study strategies, tips and tricks, and sample questions.
 The sessions are led by licensed AIANY members, both recent test takers and experienced practitioners.
-The ARE Bootcamp Series is offered on a seasonal basis.
-To receive updates about upcoming ARE Bootcamps, request to be added to our mailing list.
+The ARE Boot Camp series is offered on a seasonal basis.
+To receive updates about upcoming ARE Boot Camps, request to be added to our mailing list.

-Basic knowledge of the ARE Exam structure and NCARB practice software is recommended.
+As a prerequisite, basic knowledge of the ARE Exam structure and NCARB practice software is recommended.
 Resources such as free Study Guides and practice software can be downloaded through the NCARB Website.

 ARE Workshops are a 12-month study program that integrates ARE preparation into the notoriously demanding lives of aspiring architects.

-Sign up for each session using the link on the calendar listing for that date.
+Sign up for each session using the link on the Calendar listing for that date.
 Online registration is encouraged as some sessions may have sold out.
 Registration for each exam section will open for registration as each prior division reaches its last session.

 If you have questions about the workshops, please contact Michael Archer, AIA.

-ARE 4.0 / ARE 5.0 Two-Weekend Seminar
+ARE 4.0 & 5.0 Two-Weekend Seminar

-The two-weekend seminar covers materials for the Building Systems & the Building Design and Construction Systems divisions of the ARE 4.0 AND the Project Planning and Design and the Project Development & Documentation divisions of ARE 5.0.
+Hosted by Michael Ermann, the two-weekend seminar covers materials for the Building Systems & the Building Design and Construction Systems divisions of the ARE 4.0 AND the Project Planning and Design and the Project Development & Documentation divisions of ARE 5.0.
 Register through the Calendar links.

 ENYA Merit Award

 Newly licensed architects may apply for this annual award which recognizes significant contributions of individuals, at an early stage of their career, to the AIA New York Chapter and/or their community.
 For eligibility, procedures and deadline, visit the ENYA Merit Award page.

 Jason Pettigrew ARE Scholarship Award

-Each year the AIA Center for Emerging Professionals accepts applications for the Jason Pettigrew Memorial ARE Scholarship (Deadline is usually in mid-May).
+Each year the AIA Center for Emerging Professionals accepts applications for the Jason Pettigrew Memorial ARE Scholarship (the deadline is usually in mid-May).
 The scholarship recognizes the significant contributions of interns at early stages in their careers and encourages them to complete the licensure process by defraying costs associated with the Architect Registration Examination (ARE).